php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ## 7. Closures

-Closures MUST be declared with a space after the `function` keyword, and a space before and after the `use` keyword.
+Closures MUST be declared with space after the `function` keyword, and a space before and after the `use` keyword.

 The opening brace MUST go on the same line, and the closing brace MUST go on